GrosQuildu/agh_example_based_entity_search/README.md

     * No way to return correct amount of matching examples.
 For example when query says `ten ancient Greek city` we can't handle this `ten`.

+    * Text-based probabilities are products of partial probabilities and therefore are small.
+    This may lead to precision errors (somehow solved with python's `Decimal` module) and is not compatible with example-based approach, which produces much higher probabilities.
+This problem is not mentioned in the paper.
+I have applied min-max normalization.

+    * It is not described how examples were used to compute average precision (AP) for a ranked list.
+I check mean score of examples achived in a model and if it is lower than score of the best scored entity I consider model not suitable for the query.

 * Text-based approach

   * Dirichlet smoothing part of equations was poorly described in the paper.